ComfortDelGro: New Zealand

+Sweden

+In January 2024, a Go-Ahead Group and ComfortDelGro joint venture, in which ComfortDelGro has a 45% stake, was awarded the contract for the operation and maintenance of the Stockholm Metro from November 2025, replacing MTR.

 United Kingdom

 In March 2000, DelGro Corporation purchased the Metroline bus company in London.
 As of December 2012 it operated 1,200 buses.
 In June 2013, a further 494 buses were added to Metroline with the purchase of five depots located in North and West London from First London.

 Under Transport for London (TfL)'s gross-cost model, operators like Metroline tender for routes and operate them as contractors.
 The Mayor of London decides on the level of fares as well as the concessions for certain passengers.
 All fare revenue goes to TfL.
 Fare revenue is then proportionately allocated to operators on a mileage basis and meeting the performance targets set in the contract.

 ComfortDelGro also owns the Scottish Citylink express coach business in Scotland.
 In September 2005 ComfortDelGro entered into a joint venture with Stagecoach that combined Scottish Citylink with Stagecoach's Megabus operation in Scotland.

 In May 2006, the Group acquired Onward Travel, a private car-hire business in Edinburgh, Scotland.
 It operates an exclusive airport taxi rank concession from Edinburgh Airport.
 In March 2007, the Group acquired another licensed-taxi and private-hire company in Birmingham.
 The company has since been renamed Computer Cab (Birmingham) Ltd.

 In June 2015, ComfortDelGro was shortlisted to bid for the London Overground railway concession but lost out to Arriva Rail London.

-In February 2018, the NAT Group in South Wales was purchased with 100+ buses for £13.4 million.
-ComfortDelGro has since replaced the existing Managing Director, with Adam Keen of Damory Coaches taking over in 2019.

-Under ComfortDelGro, NAT Group has seen substantial expansion with a new rebrand, and also the termination of all overseas coach work due to the COVID-19 pandemic.
-NAT Group also operate the important Bristol to Chepstow 'Severn Express' link in joint partnership with TrawsCymru and Monmouthshire County Council, branded as the X7 from 15 June 2020.
+In February 2018, Adventure Travel in South Wales was purchased with 100+ buses for £13.4 million.
+ComfortDelGro has since improved the business by appointing a new Managing Director, Adam Keen of Damory Coaches, replacing the Managing Director that came with the business.
+Under ComfortDelGro, Adventure Travel has seen substantial expansion with a new rebrand and the termination of all overseas coach work due to the COVID-19 pandemic.

 In December 2021, ComfortDelGro purchased Megabus and the remaining 35% of Scottish Citylink from Stagecoach.

+In January 2025, Metroline Manchester commenced operating Bee Network services under contract to Transport for Greater Manchester.